Crysalix/PixelStart.sh/README.md

 ```bash
 $ ./start.sh status
 ```
-Send save-off to server (and save-all).
+Send save-off to server (and save-all) and disable sending `save-all` with `start.sh input`.
 ```bash
 $ ./start.sh saveoff
 ```
-Send save-on to server.
+Send save-on to server and enable sending `save-all` with `start.sh input`.
 ```bash
 $ ./start.sh saveon
 ```
-When you use crontab to send regularly a save-all command, using saveoff deny sending "save-all" command, usefull when running backups. (./start.sh input save-all)
+When you use crontab to send regularly a save-all command, using saveoff deny sending "save-all" command, usefull when running backups.

 ### Watchdog commands :
 #### Used with crontab, this script can automatically restart your server when it crashed.